App version: 0.1.0

 What Is the Income-Contingent Repayment (ICR) Plan?

 The Income-Contingent Repayment plan is one of the four income-driven plans for federal student loans.
 It adjusts your monthly payments to 20% of your discretionary income and extends your loan terms to 25 years.
-When compared with the other income-driven plans PAYE, REPAYE, and IBR, ICR doesn’t have the best terms.
-These other plans cap your payments at 10% or 15% of your discretionary income, and some offer forgiveness after 20 years.
+When compared with the other income-driven plans--such as SAVE and what it replaces: PAYE, REPAYE, and IBR--ICR doesn’t have the best terms.
+These other plans cap your payments at 5% or 10% of your discretionary income, and some offer forgiveness after 20 years.
 However, ICR is the only plan available for parent borrowers.
 Parent loans, including parent PLUS loans and consolidation loans that include FFEL or Direct loans made to parents, are not eligible for any other income-driven repayment plan.
-It’s worth noting that the Biden-Harris administration intends to introduce a new expanded income-driven repayment plan for student loans.
-This would cap payments at 5% or 10% of a borrower’s discretionary income and offer forgiveness after 10 years for borrowers who owe less than $12,000.
-It’s not clear at this time when this new plan will be implemented, or whether or not it will be available for parent loans.

 How Does ICR Work?